-What most people don’t realize is that glamping takes camping to the next level, especially if planned around a road trip in an RV.
+What most people don’t realize is that glamping takes camping to the next level, especially if planned around a road trip in an RV, similar to one found on this site.
 What awaits is an affordable and adventurous travel alternative for your girlfriend getaway, a weekend with the fellas, or a way for you to explore Mother Nature with your kids; all while enjoying the comforts (and maybe even a few extra perks) of home.

 Here are five reasons to kick back in an RV and see some of the country’s most beautiful landscapes for an adventure you won’t soon forget.